SahilAli3628/ShellScripting/Notes/BashRefresher.md

 # sed overview

 sed =  stream editor

 most commonly used for find and replace stuff within files

 Example:
     sed 's/bash/zsh/g' file.txt

         -> s =  substitute
         -> bash = original
         -> zsh = target
         -> g = globally
-        -> file.txt = the file in which this needs to be done **The above command will substitute 'bash' with 'zsh' globally (all instances) in file.txt file. **
+        -> file.txt = the file in which this needs to be done

+_The above command will substitute 'bash' with 'zsh' globally (all instances) in file.txt file._

--> *But this doesn't modify the original flag.
-To modify the original flag, we need to use ''-i' flag. * -> *Instead of 'g' if we use '1', then it'll replace the original with target wherever it is occuring for the first time in each row/line *
+-> **But this doesn't modify the original flag.
+To modify the original flag, we need to use '-i' flag.**

+-> _Instead of 'g' if we use '1', then it'll replace the original with target wherever it is occuring for the first time in each row/line_

 # awk overview